-Service Design is the glue that connects various types of Design (Interaction, Experience, Product, Graphic) to the business world (Strategy, Value Proposition Design)
+Service Design is the glue that connects various types of Design (Interaction, Experience, Product, Graphic) to the business world (Operations and Process Management, Strategy, Value Proposition Design)

 It leads to a more Holistic perspective:

 - From individual touchpoints to a complete user journey through multiple channels, including the supporting processes at the backstage

 - From products to product-service offerings